 You can try to compensate for the lack of aromatic strength of aluminum/glass encased essential oil inhalers by using tweezers to pull the wick out of the glass vial ever so slightly so it's sticking out a little.
 However, you want to be careful because you don't want a saturated wick to leak out of those air holes and come into direct contact with your nose or fingers (or anything else for that matter).

 Solution #2: Make Your Own Essential Oil Inhaler

 It's easy to make your own essential oil inhaler by simply starting with an empty 5ml essential oil bottle, filling it approximately 3/4 of the way with salt, and then adding several drops of essential oil.
+I prefer to use fine grain pink Himalayan or Bolivian salt.
 Cap the bottle when not in use so that the essential oil doesn't evaporate as quickly.
 Other size bottles can also be used, but the 5ml bottle size seems to work best.